openvinotoolkit/training_extensions/docs/source/guide/explanation/algorithms/segmentation/semantic_segmentation.rst

 For the dataset handling inside OpenVINO™ Training Extensions, we use `Dataset Management Framework (Datumaro) <https://github.com/openvinotoolkit/datumaro>`_.

 At this end we support `Common Semantic Segmentation <https://github.com/openvinotoolkit/datumaro/blob/develop/docs/source/docs/data-formats/formats/common_semantic_segmentation.md>`_ data format.
 If you organized supported dataset format, starting training will be very simple.
-We just need to pass a path to the root folder and desired model template to start training:
+We just need to pass a path to the root folder and desired model recipe to start training:

 .. note::